“A letter to our younger selves”: Aquilo’s ‘A Quiet Invitation to a Hard Conversation’ Is a Breathtaking Triumph

 You've clearly found your footing in a world that scares so many people.
 What’s it like running your own operation like that?
 What's that experience like, from your point of view?

-And I also think like a lot of the people that work on our projects that work with us do it because they love it.
-It’s like we all feel we’re part of something great.
-And it’s exciting ’cause we’re having fun and we’re kind of just trying things out and yeah it’s a little bit different.
-I wouldn’t say it’s massively different, but for me, that’s one of the big things is we’re not trying to… We don’t care about the charts.
-I have zero interest in the charts, and put hats off to people that do and do well that’s great.
+A lot of the people who work on our projects, who work with us, do it because they love it.
+We all feel we’re part of something great.
+And it’s exciting ’cause we’re having fun and we’re just trying things out, and yeah it’s a little bit different.
+I wouldn’t say it’s massively different, but for me, that’s one of the big things – we don’t care about the charts.
+I have zero interest in the charts, and hats off to people that do and do well; that’s great.
 I think that’s just a different beast.
-We’re just not there and I don’t really have like a drive that I used…
+We’re just not there, and I don’t really have a drive that I used to.

-I can remember when we were Island Records, I was like everything was about getting in the charts and it’s, I don’t know that’s just not us anymore.
+I can remember when we were Island Records, everything was about getting in the charts, and I don’t know; that’s just not us anymore.
 Just not interested in it at all.
-And it also means that you can make, you can mix just the way that it all is now with Spotify and just all this short form content stuff, the weirdest of songs are popping off.
+And it also means that you can mix just the way that it all is now with Spotify and all this short form content stuff, the weirdest of songs are popping off.
 There’s no specific way of making a song anymore.
 There’s a number of things that could happen to make a song have a moment, and it’s kind of a beautiful thing.
-Us not being on a major where it’s just we’re now just making music that we just like making.
+Us not being on a major where we’re now just making music that we like making.
 And if something happens, something happens.

 No one's saying, “We need another ‘Silhouette.’